dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 ---

-# Writing as a craft: Branching, rulesets, stress, and value

 Writing is hard.
 How can we do it better?

 The [standard advice](https://archive.org/stream/pdfy-2_qp8jQ61OI6NHwa/Strunk+&+White+-+The+Elements+of+Style,+4th+Edition_djvu.txt) is to use the active voice, be clear, minimize extra words and qualifiers.
 That's all fine.
 But isn't it a bit... superficial?
 It's mostly a list of things *not* to do.
 No one reads a book because it's *clear*.